automationiberia/superadmin/README.md

 It is recommended to create one git repository per organization, but the solution allows to have more than one organization per repository in case needed.
 However, it is strongly recommended to have just one super admin organization to manage objects that should only have access a privileged group of users, who must have the right Ansible Automation Platform expertise to handle the configuration.

-To handle the environments it could be leverage branches git features, as it can be seen in the below diagram, each repository must have a branch that must match the environment to which it belongs.
+To handle the environments it could leverage branches git features, as it can be seen in the below diagram, each repository must have a branch that must match the environment to which it belongs.

 ![Alt text](images/repository_structure.png?raw=true "Repository Organization Structure for CasC")

 The directory structure is created to match up objects by environment to be able to reuse them and avoid the principle of software development don't repeat yourself (DRY).
 But there are objects that are unique and must be differentiated.
-As said before,   the configuration should start treating as Code or a piece of software, that is why it could be leverage software development techniques, or even use variables.
-In the below diagram, is graphical explain it how it could be organized.
+As said before,   the configuration should start treating as Code or a piece of software, that is why it could be leverage software development techniques, or even use variables.The following diagram explains graphically how it could be organized.

 ![Alt text](images/directory_structure.png?raw=true "Directory Structure for CasC")